AlexMaraio/WeakLensingQML/data/masks/README.md

 ![Plot of combined galactic and ecliptic mask with star mask](plots/SkyMask_N256_whstars.png)

-When we combine our masks in this way, we find that the resulting value for f<sub>sky</sub> is approximately 33.22%.
+When we combine our masks in this way, we find that the resulting value for f<sub>sky</sub> is approximately 33.22%, which corresponds to a total number of unmasked pixels of `N_pix_mask = 261 221`.